Understand the Reversi app structure

 PlayerStatusrepresents the scoreboard and clock.
 This is a custom control that derives from the Control class and is defined in PlayerStatus.cs and the Generic.xaml file.
 This is a custom control because it incorporates

 BoardSpacecontrols, and requires greater control over the visual state initialization than a UserControl can provide.
 Specifically, it uses an OnApplyTemplate method override to initialize the

 BoardSpaceto one of two states before the animated transitions are automatically triggered by the data-binding initialization.
 This method is not available on the UserControl class, where the earliest chance to modify the control after data binding is in a Loaded event handler—too late to prevent the default animated transitions.

 At run time, the Reversi controls look like this.

-Reversi includes two settings panels, which are implemented as simple user controls in the View/Settings folder:
+Reversi includes two SettingsFlyout controls, which are in the View/Settings folder:

 NewGameSettingsincludes options to change the board size, switch between human and computer players, and change the AI search depth.